-The ALA Public Programs Office, in collaboration with the National Library of Medicine, Bethesda, Maryland, hosted a tour to 61 libraries of a traveling exhibition celebrating the lives and achievements of women in medicine since they first gained admission to American medical schools 150 years ago.
+The ALA Public Programs Office, in collaboration with the National Library of Medicine, Bethesda, Maryland, announces a tour to 61 libraries of a new traveling exhibition celebrating the lives and achievements of women in medicine since they first gained admission to American medical schools 150 years ago.

-The 61 libraries selected for the tour hosted the exhibition for a six-week period between August 2005 and November 2010.
-Participating libraries were expected to present at least two programs for library patrons and community members that featured a lecture/discussion by a scholar on exhibition themes.
-All showings of the exhibition were free and open to the public.
+The 61 libraries selected for the tour will host the exhibition for a six-week period.
+Participating libraries are expected to present at least two programs for library patrons and community members that features a lecture/discussion by a scholar on exhibition themes.
+All showings of the exhibition will be free and open to the public.

-The traveling exhibition was made possible by the National Library of Medicine and the National Institutes of Health Office of Research on Women’s Health , with additional support provided by the American Medical Women's Association .
+The traveling exhibition has been made possible by the National Library of Medicine and the National Institutes of Health Office of Research on Women’s Health , with additional support provided by the American Medical Women's Association .

 This page brought to you by the American Library Association’s Public Programs Office.